 The study we’ll discuss shows that both instances generally happen.
-Suppression of appetite leads to a lower amount of meals consumed during the day, as well as an aversion to healthy foods, but also significant overconsumption of hyper-palatable ultra-processed food later on.
-This eating pattern in itself is a good proxy for a stressed or high cortisol client.
+Suppression of appetite leads to a lower amount of meals consumed during the day, as well as an aversion to healthy foods, but also significant overconsumption of hyper-palatable ultra-processed food later on in the day.
+This eating pattern in itself is a good proxy for viewing how stressed a client is.

 Basically, stress generally makes you eat fewer meals overall because of reduced appetite, but that is followed by a major drive to overeat or binge on hyper-palatable food later on.
 This results in an overconsumption of calories overall with mostly nutrient-devoid foods.

-What’s important about this particular animal study is that the HPA access is conserved and nearly identical in humans.
+What’s important about this particular animal study is that the HPA axis is conserved and nearly identical in humans.
 That means that we can carry over some of the principles, even if the study isn’t done on humans.
 For those unfamiliar, the HPA axis is our hormonal axis that produces the main stress hormone, cortisol.

 Research on Stress and Appetite

-The mice then had various conditions of hyper-palatable food, which included lard and sugar-rich chow versus just regular mouse food.
+The mice then had a condition of hyper-palatable food vs. “normal” food, which included lard and sugar-rich chow versus just regular mouse chow.

-Let’s look first at the group of mice receiving lard and sugar-enriched food that was subject to stress.
-These mice ended up eating less frequently, but then significantly over-ate these “comfort foods,” leading to increased adiposity and fat gain.
+The group of mice receiving lard and sugar-enriched food that was subject to stress ended up eating less frequently, but then significantly over-ate these “comfort foods” later on, leading to increased adiposity and fat gain.